Tamok/PacE_web_audit/README.md

 pip install -e .[test]
 pace-aid crawl --limit 10 --dashboard report.html
 ```
-To enable OpenAI features like summarization and brand voice checks, set the
+OpenAI functionality such as summarization and brand voice validation requires
-`OPENAI_API_KEY` environment variable before running the tool.
+the `OPENAI_API_KEY` environment variable.
+If the key is not set or the OpenAI
+package is unavailable, the tool will raise an error.
 Use the API
 conservatively to manage costs.

 ## Tests